Lucas Prata: 2006-present

 In 2006, while Prata was working as promotions director at Miami's Party 93.1, his single "Let's Get It On" became the #1 requested record at the station.
 Prata was the featured performer on an episode of MTV's My Super Sweet Sixteen in 2006.

 In 2007, Prata's album Never Stop Dreamin' was licensed by Ministry of Sound in the UK.
-A track from the album, "I Think I'm Falling In Love" was released in Sweden with mixes by Da Buzz, and the following U.S. single, "We've Got It Going On", was also been remixed by the producer, Discopunx.
+A track from the album, "I Think I'm Falling In Love" was released in Sweden with mixes by Da Buzz, and the following U.S. single, "We've Got It Going On", was also remixed by the producer, Discopunx.
 His next single was "DYWM", a cover of The Human League's "Don't You Want Me" performed as a duet with Kim Sozzi.
 It was debuted live on New Year's Eve at Mirage on Long Island, and later performed live at WKTU Beatstock Festival on August 19, 2007.

 In March 2007 and March 2008, Prata performed with Reina at a benefit event for Muscular Dystrophy hosted by two high schools in Staten Island.

 In 2008, Prata released a remake of "Something About You" by Level 42, a duet with George Lamond.
 In 2008 Coca-Cola and the Olympics used "And She Said" as part of their campaign, along with a bottle dedicated to the song and Prata for China.

 Prata now works as a mentor and consultant for young talent from his home in New Jersey, while continuing to write for other artists.